 After a year of searching high and low for the right building and neighborhood for her brand new Laundromat, Morgan fell in love with the “amazing old warehouse building” that Spin now calls home.
 “It was perfect!” exclaimed Morgan.
 “In addition to the parking lot, the space offered up plenty of on-the-street parking – and was surrounded by like-minded green businesses.”

-And the number one way to create a distinctive and sustainable laundry…
+The number one way to create a distinctive and sustainable laundry

 “That would be the Electrolux Professional 450 G-force soft-mount washers,” said Morgan.
 “It has a unique feature called Automatic Water Savings (AWS) that automatically adds the correct amount of water to match the load size, which is incredible.
 The water saving is up to 30 percent!”
 450 G-force extraction removes more water, which in turn saves time and energy in the dryer.